zolotarov/protocols/RNA_isolation_w_TRIzol.md

 ## RNA precipitation:

 2. Transfer the aqueous phase (upper) to a new microcentrifuge tube.
-3. Add 500 μl of isopropanol per mL of TriZOL used.
+3. Add 500 μl of isopropanol per mL of TRIzol used.
 Vortex to mix.
 4. Incubate at RT for 10 minutes.
 5. Centrifuge at 12,000 g at 4°C for 10 minutes.